syrianarchive/syrianarchive-investigations/investigations/hass.md

 ## Conclusion

-Based on verifying open source information, interviewing witnesses and analysing flight data, it is certain that Nabed Al Hayat Hospital located in Al Hass town in Idlib governorate was bombed on May 5 2019 with an airstrike that resulted in External and internal damage to the building of the hospital.
-The same hospital was attacked previously on September 8 2018.
+Based on verifying open source information, interviewing witnesses and analysing flight data, it is certain that Nabed Al Hayat Hospital located in AL Hass town in Idlib governorate was bombed on May 5 2019 with an airstrike that resulted in both external and internal damage to the building of the hospital.
+That same hospital was attacked previously on September 8 2018.
 The hospital is located within the De-escalation zone and it was part of the De-conflicting mechanism.
-It is not possible to state with certainty whether the Russian or the Syrian airforce bombed this hospital.
+However, with the current information, it is not possible to state with certainty whether the Russian or the Syrian airforce perpetrated this attack.